Digital Marketing

 Imagine you were marketing laundry detergent.
 Buying laundry detergent isn’t a large investment that requires extensive research before making a purchase.
 So, first-touch attribution would be helpful to understand how customers are finding the product.

-However, for other products, first-touch attribution can give an incomplete picture of the buyer’s journey, since its focus is completely on that first touchpoint.
+However, for other products, first-touch attribution can give an incomplete picture of the buyer’s journey since it focuses completely on that first touchpoint.

 Last-touch attribution modeling